JohnGaros/data_quality_api/docs/BRD.md

-# Business Requirements Document — Data Quality Assessment API
+# Business Requirements Document — Wemetrix Data Quality & Governance Platform

 ## 1. Executive summary
-- Build an enterprise-ready API service that cleanses and validates customer datasets against centralized business rules.
+- Build an enterprise-ready, multi-tenant platform that uses explicit data contracts and a semantic data catalogue to cleanse and validate customer datasets against centralized business rules.
-- Provide consistent, auditable data-quality outcomes across multiple tenants with minimal manual oversight.
+- Provide consistent, auditable data-quality and governance outcomes across multiple tenants with minimal manual oversight.
-- Enable configuration teams and admins to manage rules, mappings, and compliance metadata without developer intervention.
+- Enable data/contract/catalog stewards and admins to manage rule libraries, contracts, mappings, and governance metadata without developer intervention.

 ## 2. Business objectives
-1. Standardize how customer data cleansing and quality validation are measured and reported.
+1. Standardize how customer data cleansing, quality validation, and governance are measured and reported using contract-driven, catalog-backed definitions.
-2. Reduce turnaround time for onboarding new customers or schema changes.
+2. Reduce turnaround time for onboarding new customers or schema changes by reusing contract templates, rule libraries, and catalog mappings instead of one-off configurations.
 3. Deliver transparent audit trails and compliance evidence for regulators and internal governance teams.
-4. Support future workflow automation and analytics integrations without major rework.
+4. Support future workflow automation and analytics integrations without major rework by exposing contracts, catalog, and metadata through stable APIs.
-5. Provide a governed cleansing rules framework that can evolve independently from validation rules.
+5. Provide governed rule libraries and cleansing frameworks that can evolve independently from individual feeds, tenants, or infrastructure profiles.

 ## 3. Scope
 ### 3.1 In scope
-- REST API for file uploads, cleansing jobs, validation jobs, reporting, configuration/contract management, and metadata access.
+- REST API for file uploads, cleansing jobs, validation jobs, reporting, contract and catalog management, and metadata access.
 - Admin tooling for tenant management, RBAC, approvals, and retention settings.
+- Contract registry and semantic catalogue integration that capture how producer-specific feeds map into canonical entities/attributes.
 - Metadata layer that captures lineage, audit events, and compliance tags.
 - Documentation, test scaffolding, and deployment assets needed for launch.